-The School Governance Group (SGG) is responsible for:
+The Advisory Board is responsible for:

-- Ensure local procedures are in place to effectively implement this policy within the school. - Keep themselves informed through regular meetings with staff and visits to the school. - Monitor the effectiveness of the policy and advise the board of trustees of any necessary amendments. - Appoint a governor who will review the effectiveness of implementation and report back to the SGG on a regular basis. - Ensure that any issue that may be perceived as a potential reputational risk is referred to the board of trustees.
+- Ensure local procedures are in place to effectively implement this policy within the school. - Keep themselves informed through regular meetings with staff and visits to the school. - Monitor the effectiveness of the policy and advise of any necessary amendments. - Appoint a member who will review the effectiveness of implementation and report back to the AB on a regular basis. - Ensure that any issue that may be perceived as a potential reputational risk is referred to the board of trustees.